 AI agent integration: As AI systems move from answering questions to taking actions (shopping, booking, researching), visibility within agent workflows becomes critical.

 Advertising within AI: ChatGPT advertising launches in Q1 2026, and Google has expanded AI Overview ads globally.
-Commercial dimensions of AI search are just beginning.
+Commercial dimensions of AI search are just beginning, creating new opportunities for B2B AEO marketing strategies.

 The trajectory is clear: AI search isn't replacing traditional search, but it's capturing an expanding share of how users discover information.
 Brands that optimize for both SEO and AEO will dominate visibility in this fragmented landscape.